 We’re committed to making sure all our students have equal access to learning.
 Register with us as soon as possible so we can support you with your studies.

 When you register with the Disability Service, we’ll connect you with a Disability Liaison Officer (DLO).
 Your DLO will work with you, your subject coordinators, and your tutors to develop your Study Access Plan.
 Your Study Access Plan outlines what equipment or adjustments you may need to successfully complete your studies.

 You can register with us if you:

-- have a mental health, medical, or physical condition, sensory impairment, or learning disability that may impact your studies and you need support services
+- have a mental health, medical, or physical condition, sensory impairment, or learning disability that may impact your studies

 How to register